kokolerk/TON/README.md

 # <img src="./pics/resource.png" width="40" />Resources

-We will release our training data and the RL model, See:
+We will release our training data and the RL model both in [huggingface](https://huggingface.co/collections/kolerk/ton-682ad9038395c21e228a645b) and [modelscope](https://modelscope.cn/collections/TON-e8836d13bd564e), See:

 - Supported Training Datasets